 But that is very different from believing that Ebola victims are resurrecting themselves as zombies, and accompanying such stories with cretinous comparisons to The Walking Dead and photographs of black zombies from the zombie flic World War Z.

 Most of us can safely dismiss suggestions that Ebola might be a US-made bioweapon.
-Nor is there any need to get particularly exercised about the warning from Cambridge University professor Doctor Peter Walsh in the Sun – that bastion of common sense and cool, dispassionate analysis – of the ‘large number of horrific deaths’ that may result if terrorist group ‘ manages to harness the virus as a power then explodes it as a bomb in a highly populated public area.’
+Nor is there any need to get particularly exercised about the warning from Cambridge University professor Doctor Peter Walsh in the Sun about the ‘large number of horrific deaths’ that may result if a terrorist group “manages to harness the virus as a power then explodes it as a bomb in a highly populated public area.”

 Statistically, the likelihood of contracting Ebola and dying from it is at present infinitismally remote, and we are more likely to die of a bee sting, a car accident, flu or just death.
 But as in the case of terrorism, statistics don’t always provide the necessary antidote to an emotional response that is steeped in dread and horror.
 In his story ‘ The Horrible’, Guy de Maupassant observed that